 Lesson 3: Use Money to Buy Your Time

 There are multiple ways to use money to buy your time.
-All of them involve earning more income than you spend or generating passive income through stocks, real estate, or business.
-Jim Wang from Wallet Hacks shares his story in this article about how a hobby eventually turned into a full time business that generated more income than his day job.
-As the saying goes, we can always find ways to make more money but we can never get more time.
-Jim is leading by example with his family on how to use money to buy time.
+They all involve earning more income than you spend or generating passive income through stocks, real estate, or business.
+In this article, Jim Wang from Wallet Hacks shares his story about how a hobby eventually turned into a full-time business that generated more income than his day job.
+As the saying goes, we can always find ways to make more money, but we can never get more time.
+Jim is leading by example with his family on using money to buy time.

 “You turn your time into money.
 Don’t let “excess” money turn into things without careful deliberation.
 Turn it into your time, your only non-renewable resource.”